• Skip to main content

 The Best Parenting Books To Read When What You’ve Been Doing Isn’t Working

-This post may contain affiliate links.
-Please read my full disclosure policy here.
+This post may contain affiliate links (full disclosure policy).
 As an Amazon Associate, I earn from qualifying purchases.

 The decision to embrace gentle parenting was an extremely natural–although slightly unexpected–one.
 It felt right, and not just in a fluffy, emotional sense, either.
 The principles of positive discipline flowed naturally from everything I had studied in college about child development.